 - Pour the tea into the teacups and enjoy your tea!

-- You can get 5-8 infusions out of most varieties.
+- You can get 5 to 8 infusions out of most varieties.
 Increase the steeping time 30 seconds or so for each infusion.
 How many infusions you do depends entirely on your taste.
 Experiment.

 Use the amounts given in these instructions as a rough guide.
 If you find the resulting tea too weak, add more tea leaves; if it is too strong, reduce the amount of leaves used.
 Similarly, try increasing or decreasing the steeping times.

 Alishan is a difficult tea to find online.
 Amazon is the most convenient place to buy it because most of us already have an account.
 They actually have a decent number of options, but most are not great.

 The Handpicked High Mountain Dayuling Tea is an exception.
 It can’t compete with teas you’d find in Taiwan, but it is better than most you find online and it sells for a relatively low price.

 It is a high quality tea at a very reasonable price.
 It costs slightly more than the one from Amazon, but it is much higher quality and is on par with some of the better varieties you would get in Taiwan.